It's Time To Focus On The Long Run With Integra LifeSciences Holdings Corporation (IART) stock - The Dwinnex

 Ratios:

-Our analysis of IART’s different ratios will help us gain a deeper understanding of the company.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 9.06 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 24.01.
+For a better understanding of IART, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 9.67 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 25.63.
 For the most recent quarter (mrq), Quick Ratio is recorded 2.90 and its Current Ratio is at 3.90.
 In the meantime, Its Debt-to-Equity ratio is 0.90 whereas as Long-Term Debt/Eq ratio is at 0.86.

 Upgrades & Downgrades